lerina/lerina.github.io/html/code/FiTCode/FiT⁄Code.md

 -->
 # FiT⁄Code

-Get into the habit of Iterative, incremental software development with
+Whether agile or lean or old-school one should strive for  FiT/Code, and get into the habit of Iterative, incremental software development with
 <!-- Feedback informed Test/Code -->
 **F**eedback **i**nformed **T**est/**C**ode

-Break Down the Problem into chunks that can be solved more readily.
+**todo!()**: move prereq to 80's style in DM Etter section. -------> Break Down the Problem into chunks that can be solved more readily.

 For non-trivial projects these additional prelimineries maybe necessary.